mviceral/IceSlotController/experiments/Yat Terminal like Ruby/README.md

-To see what the ThermalSite (TS) is sending through UART port, run readUART1.rb with ruby: ruby readUART1.rb
+To see what the ThermalSite (TS) is sending through UART port, run readUART1.rb with ruby on its own terminal: ruby readUART1.rb

-To send TS commands on the TS device through UART port, run:
+To send TS commands on the TS device through UART port, run the script on another terminal:

 ruby writeUART1.rb <cmd>